tbarlow12/tbarlow12.github.io/_posts/2018-4-29-the-difference.md

 In other words, he made this idea different by:

-- **Not only accept, but *seek* honest feedback** - It wasn't enough to pat himself on the back for a job well done and rest up.
-He *needed* to address the issues and make the next event  *perfect*, and he didn't want to waste any time in pursuit of that goal.
+- **Not only accepting, but *seeking* honest feedback** - It wasn't enough to pat himself on the back for a job well done and rest up.
+He *needed* to address the issues to make the next event  *perfect*.
+He didn't want to waste any time in pursuit of that goal.

 ## The Rest of the Story

 We did address those issues and prepare for the next year's Hackathon.
-Our team locked down a title sponsor that gave us over $12,000 on top of many of our sponsors from the previous year.
-Because of the event's success, they actually signed a contract to remain the title sponsor over the next 3 years, increasing the donation 20% each year.
+Our team locked down a title sponsor that gave us over $12,000 on top of many of our sponsorships from the previous year.
+Because of the event's success, they actually signed a contract to remain the title sponsor over the next 3 years, increasing the donation by 20% each year.

-We had over 260 participants that created some amazing products, one of which was a robot used Tensorflow to learn a participants preferences in girls and used a stylus to swipe left or right on his Tinder application.
+We had over 260 participants that created some amazing products, one of which was a robot that used Tensorflow to learn a participants preferences in girls and used a stylus to swipe left or right on his Tinder application.

-My friend, [Johnny Le](https://johnnyle.me/), went on to win an [award](http://dailyutahchronicle.com/2018/05/21/ideas-are-only-worth-what-you-make-of-them-u-student-starts-utahs-largest-hackathon/) given to one student each year for student leadership that resulted in a $2000 cash award and a $10,000 donation to the student organization of his choice (guess which organization he gave it to).
+My friend, [Johnny Le](https://johnnyle.me/), went on to win an [award](http://dailyutahchronicle.com/2018/05/21/ideas-are-only-worth-what-you-make-of-them-u-student-starts-utahs-largest-hackathon/) given to one student each year for student leadership that resulted in a $2,000 cash award and a $10,000 donation to the student organization of his choice (guess which organization he gave it to).

 I sincerely hope that none of what I have said comes across as hyperbole or sugar-coated.
 Like all teams and projects, we had our issues and problems.
 Even Johnny, as great a guy as he is, makes mistakes.
 I'm also not saying that these are the only things one needs to do in order to be successful at any given task.
 I don't pretend to know the secret sauce to success - I'm still trying to find it myself.